Contents

 Is there a height and weight restriction?

-A minimum 25″ inner leg measurement is required for cadet class and a minimum 29″ inner leg for adult kart classes.
-There are three weight classes for drivers aged 16+.
-Our recommended maximum weight is no more than 18 stone (114 kg).
+A minimum inner leg measurement of 25″ is required for the Cadet class, and 29″ is required for the Junior and adult categories.
+For drivers aged 16 and over, there are three adult weight classes.
+The recommended maximum driver weight is 18 stone (114 kg)

 Can TeamSport and Scotkart staff participate?

-Unfortunately, the Championship is not open to staff members.
+The BIKC is not open to TeamSport or Scotkart crew members.

 Qualifying & Registration